open-make/BUAgrant_OSH/README.md

 # We got the grant !

 We will start to work on this project in september 2021.
-Stay tuned: more information is coming!
+See https://github.com/open-science-promoters/open.make-projmanag

 # BUA call open science and research quality